 promised to respondents or otherwise required by law.

-Researchers must execute all computer runs either at facilities located within the AHRQ Data Center in Rockville, Maryland or at a Census RDC located throughout the U.S. Remote access is not available at this time.
+Researchers must execute all computer runs either at facilities located within the AHRQ Data Center in Rockville, Maryland or at one of the Federal Statistical Research Data Centers (FSRDC) located throughout the U.S. Remote access is not available at this time.

 For researchers who have already visited the AHRQ Data Center to